 But I am now obliged to adjust this perhaps too doctrinaire position somewhat.
-I am induced to do so by awareness of the political danger of "Weimarization", mentioned in the previous section.
-Another argument
+I am

-(34) Here and elsewhere in the study, I mean by the "state" the ensemble of all the branches of state power (the legislature, government and judiciary).
+Here and elsewhere in the study, I mean by the "state" the ensemble of all the branches of state power (the legislature, government and judiciary).
 I underline this because many readers will follow ingrained habits and immediately identify the "state" with the government of the day, not taking into account the roles of Parliament, the head of state and the courts, including the Constitutional Court, as "checks and balances" on the government.
 These have great powers, and share responsibility for the development of the country with the government.